speedscale/docs/docs/reference/transform-traffic/common-patterns/guide-jwt.md

 JWT tokens are stored in the `Authorization` HTTP request header.
 The token itself is prefixed with `Bearer `.

-2. Create a filter for the transactions containing JWT tokens.
-For this example, you would click on the magnifying glass next to the location to capture all transactions for endpoint `/authtoken`.
+2. Create a filter for the requests containing JWT tokens.
+For this example, you would click on the magnifying glass next to the location to capture all requests for endpoint `/authtoken`.
 There will be more than one so don't define your filter too narrowly.

 ![New Filter](./new_filter.png)